wordslab-org/wordslab-notebooks/README.md

 By default, this script will allow acces to the 4 default ports :
 - 8888 - Jupyterlab
 - 7960 - Gradio apps
-- 8000 - fastapi services
+- 8000 - fastapi, fasthml & VLLM services
 - 6900 - argilla.io annotation tool

 If you need to open remote access to additional ports, you can pass them as arguments to the script (space separated list), for example: